Phelps Test

 • Positive test: If the hip abduction range increases after the knees are flexed to 90°, this indicates potential contractures in the gracilis muscle.
 Knee flexion shortens the gracilis muscle, allowing more hip abduction if the gracilis is the limiting factor.

-• Negative test: If there is no significant increase in hip abduction after knee flexion, this suggests that the gracilis muscle is not the limiting factor.
+• Negative test: If there is no significant increase in hip abduction when it is repeated with the knee flexed, this suggests that the gracilis muscle is not the limiting factor.

-The Phelps Test template is a valuable tool for assessing and testing the length of the gracilis muscle and identifying potential contractures.
-Follow these steps to ensure accurate and consistent testing, leading to effective diagnosis and intervention planning for issues related to the gracilis muscle.
+Our Phelps Test template is a helpful tool for assessing and testing the length of the gracilis muscle and identifying potential contractures.
+Here's how you can integrate it into your practice.

 Step 2: Position the patient and conduct the test

 Follow the provided steps to position the patient correctly according to the template instructions.
 Proper positioning is crucial for the accuracy and outcome of the test.
 The greater trochanter of the femur is used as a reference point during the test to measure specific pathologies.
-Perform the Phelps Test by measuring hip abduction before and after knee flexion to assess the length of the gracilis muscle.
+Perform the Phelps Test based on the indicated procedure.

 By following these steps and documenting the results correctly, you can effectively diagnose and plan interventions for issues related to the gracilis muscle using the Phelps Test template.